Carl Seuerling

-Carl Gottfried Seuerling (1727-1795) was a German born, Swedish stage actor and theater director.
-He was the director of the Seuerling theater Company in 1768-93 and as such the leader of one of only two professional Swedish language theater companies in Sweden of the era.
+Carl Gottfried Seuerling (1727–1795) was a German-born Swedish stage actor and theater director.
+He was the director of the Seuerling Theater Company, one of only two professional Swedish-language theater companies of the era, and is credited with introducing the works of William Shakespeare to the Swedish stage.
+His company also played a pioneering role in the history of theater in Finland, being among the first to bring dramatic classics to audiences across the country.

 Life

-Carl Seuerling was originally from the Holy Roman Empire and arrived to Sweden as the leader of a travelling theater company in 1760.
-He married the Swedish actress Margareta Seuerling (1747–1820) in 1768 and took over the theater company of her father, Peter Lindahl (1712–1792).
+Carl Seuerling was originally from the Holy Roman Empire and arrived in Sweden as the leader of a travelling theater company in 1760.
+He married the Swedish actress Margareta Seuerling (1747–1820) in 1769 and took over the theater company of her father, Peter Lindahl (1712–1792).

-The Seuerling travelling theater company performed all over Sweden and Finland, and was in many parts they visited the first theater performing.
-Historically, they have not been described as a theater company of great quality - they often experienced a shortage of staff, inexperienced actors and performed in conditions which did not give the chance of high quality scenery, the strong German accent of Carl Seuerling was caricatured, and anecdotes of failed performances circulated, particularly among the upper classes.
-However, these judgement are likely overreactions from an elite audience used to the theatres in the capital; in the provincial press, the company are often given positive reviews, and they were popular among the public in the towns and the countryside in which they toured, playing a pioneering role in Swedish theater history.
+The Seuerling travelling theater company performed all over Sweden and Finland, bringing theatrical performances to many places for the first time.
+Historically, they have not been described as a company of great quality – they often experienced a shortage of staff, inexperienced actors and performed in conditions which did not allow for high-quality scenery; the strong German accent of Carl Seuerling was caricatured, and anecdotes of failed performances circulated, particularly among the upper classes.
+However, these judgements are likely overreactions from an elite audience used to the theatres in the capital; in the provincial press, the company often received positive reviews, and they were popular among the public in the towns and countryside in which they toured, playing a pioneering role in Swedish theater history.

-Seuerling introduced the works of William Shakespeare on the Swedish stage by staging the first performance of Romeo and Juliet at the Egges theater in Norrköping 5 August 1776, with himself and his wife in the main parts.
+Seuerling introduced the works of William Shakespeare on the Swedish stage by staging the first performance of Romeo and Juliet at the Egges theater in Norrköping on 5 August 1776, with himself and his wife in the main parts.

-In 1793 Carl Seuerling left his theater to Johan Peter Lewenhagen (1770-1832).
-However, after his death in 1795, his wife took over the company.
+In 1793 Carl Seuerling left the leadership of his theater company to Johan Peter Lewenhagen (1770–1832).
+He died in 1795, after which his wife Margareta Seuerling took over the company.